Does the Six Month Smiles Orthodontic Treatment Actually Work?

 Can the Six Month Smiles system actually move teeth?
 Yes, it can.
 Can it make the front teeth look better?
 Yes, it can.
 Is it a substitute for regular braces?
 In some cases it might be.
 So what are the pros and cons of Six Month Smiles treatment and is it the right treatment for my teeth?

 First of all, I need to reveal my bias.
-I am a board-certified orthodontist with 20 years experience treating the most difficult cases.
+I am a board-certified orthodontist with 28 years experience treating every type of orthodontic problem imaginable.
 The Six Month Smiles company does not market to me.
-They market their service primarily to general dentists who want to add orthodontic services to their practices.
+They market primarily to general dentists who want to add orthodontic services to their practices.
 I have not taken the Six Month Smile certification course, but I have studied their system and talked to dentists and patients in my community who have used it.
 More importantly, I have been providing orthodontic treatment for 15 years longer than the Six Month Smiles company has even existed.

 The cases in which “prefabricated” braces will be the least successful are the seemingly simple ones where there is an undetected bite problem, where the upper front teeth do not overlap the lower front ones very much, or patients whose front teeth should not be flared any further.
 Most of the patients that I have re-treated after their Six Month Smiles experience were unsatisfied because of how flared their front teeth appeared and how their bites felt worse following treatment.
 Short term orthodontic treatment generally focuses on the front teeth and does not concern itself with how the upper and lower arches come together.

 In no way am I trying to suggest that orthodontists are smarter than dentists.
-There are some dentists who can straighten teeth with the best of us, and some of them are doing so using the Six Month Smile system.
 The key to the results you’ll receive from any treatment lies in the training, experience, and talent of the doctor providing it.
+Orthodontist are dental specialists who are experts at giving you your best smile.

 NOTE: The author, Dr. Greg Jorgensen, is a board-certified orthodontist who is in the private practice of orthodontics in Rio Rancho, New Mexico (a suburb on the westside of Albuquerque).
 He was trained at BYU, Washington University in St. Louis, and the University of Iowa in the United States.
 Dr. Jorgensen’s 25 years of specialty practice and 10,000 finished cases qualify him an expert in two-phase treatment, extraction and non-extraction therapy, functional orthodontics, clear aligners (Invisalign), and multiple bracket systems (including conventional braces, Damon and other self-ligating brackets, Suresmile, and lingual braces).
 This blog for informational purposes only and is designed to help consumers understand currently accepted orthodontic concepts.
 It is not a venue for debating alternative treatment theories.
 Dr. Jorgensen is licensed to diagnose and treat patients only in the state of New Mexico.
 He cannot diagnose cases described in comments nor can he select treatment plans for readers.
 Because he has over 25,000 readers each month, it is impossible for him respond to all questions.
 Please read all of the comments associated with each article as most of the questions he receives each week have been asked and answered previously.
 The opinions expressed here are protected by copyright laws and can only be used with written permission from the author.